anhnongdan/sBIMAX/plugins/MediaAnalytics/README.md

 ### About InnoCraft

 We at [InnoCraft](https://www.innocraft.com) are the creators of Piwik and know it better than anyone else.
 This means all plugins are perfectly integrated into Piwik and come with outstanding features and quality to grow your business.
 We help our clients get started, configure, monitor and make the most of their Piwik analytics service.
-We also offer unique analytics products and services that help grow your business and meet the needs of small, medium and large businesses alike.
+We also offer unique analytics products and services that help grow your business and meet the needs of medium and large businesses alike.

 ### Benefits
 * Get detailed insights into how your visitors use your videos and audio